mckinney-stack/x-in-100s/nestJS-in-100s.md

 ### NestJS Providers

-There's more the Nest than just controllers.
+There's more to Nest than just controllers.
 A *provider* is `class` that contains shared logic throughout the entire application - and can be injected as a dependency where needed.

 ![alt text](images/{311AC52B-DD6B-4EA8-867D-EE844C68F107}.png)